hyzok-su/mesh-growth/README.md

 ![UUV Mapping](./MeshGrowth.gif)
 # Mesh Growth

-This project is inspired by Nervous System’s Floraform framework, where form is generated through differential growth, local interaction rules, and adaptive remeshing.
+This project is inspired by Nervous System’s Floraform project, where form is generated through differential growth, local interaction rules, and adaptive remeshing.

 In a similar spirit, this project treats geometry as a dynamic system that evolves through:
 - local growth rates